Need a school for this school year? Click here for more information.

 When will I be notified of my child’s placement?

-Application results will be available the week of April 10, 2017 in the online application portal, which you can access at EnrollNOLA.org.
-Applicants who apply online and/or provide an email address will be notified as soon as results are available.
+Application results will be available in the spring.
+Families will be able to view the results in the online application portal, which you can access at EnrollNOLA.org.
+Applicants will be notified by email (through the address listed on the application) as soon as results are available.
 If your contact information changes between now and when placement results are available, please contact a Family Resource Center to provide up-to-date information.

 What happens after I receive my placement?

 Once you receive your placement results, you must claim your child’s seat.
-All families are strongly encouraged to claim their Main Round placement, even if they intend to participate in a subsequent enrollment process.
-Claiming your Main Round placement will not impact your ability to participate in subsequent enrollment processes.
+All families are strongly encouraged to claim their Main Round placement, even if they intend to participate in a later enrollment process.
+Claiming your Main Round placement will not impact your ability to participate in later enrollment processes.

 My child already has a Head Start or Early Head Start seat.
 Do I need to submit a OneApp if I want them to return to the same program?

-What early childhood programs are included in this application?
+What early childhood programs are included in OneApp?

 Free early childhood seats and tuition-based seats in participating schools and programs, for children ranging from 6 weeks to 4 years old, are included in this application.
 Free seats include Early Head Start and Head Start programs, for children aged 6 weeks to 4 years old, PK-4 programs in public and non-public schools, as well as a limited number of PK-3 programs in public schools.
 There are tuition-based PK-4 seats are available at some public schools.

 Should I apply for tuition-based seats?